Estard/TGA/README.md

 - ```bindInputSet(InputSet inputSet)```Bind all Bindings specified in the InputSet
 - ```draw(uint32_t vertexCount, uint32_t firstVertex)```Issue a draw command with the number of vertices and an offset into the currently bound vertex-buffer
 - ```drawIndexed(uint32_t indexCount, uint32_t firstIndex, uint32_t vertexOffset)```Issue am indexed draw command with the number of indices, an offset into the currently bound index-buffer and an offset into the currently bound vertex-buffer
+- ```dispatch(uint32_t groupCountX, uint32_t groupCountY, uint32_t groupCountZ)```Dispatches a compute shader with the specified number of work groups in each each dimension.
+Each dimension cannot be zero

 To execute a CommandBuffer call ```Interface::execute(CommandBuffer commandBuffer)```